-Stifel Nicolaus Europe Limited ("Stifel") is authorised and regulated in the United Kingdom by the Financial Conduct Authority and is acting for the Company and no-one else in connection with the Placing Programme and the contents of this document and will not be responsible to anyone other than the Company for providing the protections afforded to its respective clients or for affording advice in relation to the Placing Programme, the contents of this document or any matters referred to herein.
+Stifel Nicolaus Europe Limited ("Stifel") is authorised and regulated in the United Kingdom by the FCA and is acting for the Company and no-one else in connection with the 2017 Placing Programme and the contents of this document and will not be responsible to anyone other than the Company for providing the protections afforded to its respective clients or for affording advice in relation to the 2017 Placing Programme, the contents of this document or any matters referred to herein.
 Nothing in this paragraph shall serve to exclude or limit any responsibilities which Stifel may have under FSMA or the regulatory regime established thereunder.
-Stifel takes no responsibility for any part of the contents of this document pursuant to sections 79(3) or 90 of FSMA and accepts no responsibility for, nor authorises, any part of the contents of this document under rule 5.5 of the Prospectus Rules of the FCA.
+Stifel shall not take any responsibility for any part of the contents of this document pursuant to sections 79(3) or 90 of FSMA and neither of them accept any responsibility for, nor authorises, any part of the contents of this document under rule 5.5 of the Prospectus Rules of the FCA.

-The New Ordinary Shares have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or under the applicable state securities laws of the United States, and may not be offered or sold directly or indirectly in or into the United States, or to or for the account or benefit of any US person (within the meaning of Regulation S under the Securities Act).
+The New Ordinary Shares have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or under the applicable state securities laws of the United States, and may not be offered or sold directly or indirectly in or into the United States, or to or for the account or benefit of any US person (within the meaning of Regulation S under the Securities Act) except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and in compliance with any applicable securities laws of any state or other jurisdiction in the United States.
 In addition, the Company has not been, and will not be, registered under the United States Investment Company Act of 1940, as amended.

-This document is dated 18 April 2016.
+This document is dated 28 March 2017.